Akash2141/flutter-with-sqlite/README.md

 ```

-We have created a singleton **DatabseHelper** class with the help of factory.
+We have created a singleton **DatabseHelper** class with the help of factory keyword.
+In dart **factory** keyword is used to create a constructor that would return only single instance of the class.
+This is the elegant way to make the singleton class in dart.
+We want to use single instance of the database handler in everywhere which would help us to save the memory and track the single state.

+**_createInstance** is the private named constructor to get the instance of the first time and factory constructor will return the same instance that we have created using the  _createInstance name constructor.

 In this class we have written **initializeDB** asynchronous function to initialize the our database which will return an object of Database.
 To deal with asynchronous in flutter we have **Future** class and **async**, **await** keyword.